 With restrictions on movement due to government regulations, and the general public avoiding contact with others as much as possible, physical house viewing dropped.
 To meet the rising demand for people who wanted to view properties without any physical contact, realtors found themselves getting more creative by using virtual home tours.

-Going into 2021, it is likely that realtors and homebuyers will get more comfortable with virtual showings and open houses.
-The technology also comes with several advantages, including that homeowners or renters no longer have to allow a constant stream of strangers who want to view their house.
-As it becomes more popular, the technology is likely to keep improving.
+In 2021, even with vaccines on the rise, Realtors and homebuyers remain more comfortable with virtual showings and open houses, indicating that this change may be permanent.
+The technology also comes with several advantages, including the fact that homeowners and tenants no longer have to allow a constant stream of strangers into their homes for in-person viewings.
+With the increased popularity of virtual showings, it is very likely that the technology to enable such viewings will continue to improve.

 Increased Migration Out of the Cities